Verónica Forqué: Late career

 Forqué fell into a depression in the wake of her 2014 separation from Iborra, a situation aggravated by the death of her brother Álvaro some months later.

 In 2017, she won the Nacho Martínez award from the Gijón International Film Festival.

 At the 5th Feroz Awards (2018), Forqué received the Honorary Award, which recognised her long career.

 One of Forqué's last starring roles was in the Ángeles Reiné's LGBTQ romantic comedy film So My Grandma's a Lesbian, playing Sofía, the lesbian partner of the character Rosa María Sardá played in her final role; the film was released in 2020 after Sardá's death.

 A participant in the sixth season of the competitive reality television cooking show MasterChef Celebrity, she quit the show during the November 2021 semifinal, citing exhaustion.

 Death

 Forqué was found dead in her Madrid residence on 13 December 2021 at the age of 66.
 The cause of death was suicide by hanging.
 She left two posthumous performances in feature films: 1000 Miles from Christmas (released on 24 December 2021) and Espejo, espejo (released on 20 May 2022).
 She was also providing the voice for Rose in the upcoming animation series Pobre diablo, yet some scenes were still pending for recording; Buendía Estudios declined immediate comment on the show's future.

+María Iborra, Verónica's daughter, wrote a book named No soy Verónica Forqué alongside Antonio Álamo, which tells the last moments in her life and the circumstances of her suicide caused by the depression worsened by MasterChef Celebrity.
+She previously tried to kill herself twice.